SAP-samples/teched2024-IN180/exercises/ex5/README.md

 ![](/exercises/ex5/images/ex5_1_8.png)

-<br> It's always a good practice to look up the monitoring logs to see the exact errorenous steps.
+<br> It's always a good practice to look up the monitoring logs to inspect the exact erroneous steps.
 Head back to the 'Overview' -> 'Monitoring Message Processing Logs' section in the Integration Suite UI.
-Look for Failed messags and trace your API
+Look for Failed messages and trace your API.

 ![](/exercises/ex5/images/ex5_1_9.png)